Cyber00011011/Cyber00011011.github.io/_posts/2021-2-09-OfficeDocsTheMacroView.md

 ## Approaches To Downloading More Malicious Code

 There are three (maybe four) primary methods to download files using VBA Macros.
-The first is an XML HTTP Request (XHR), which is a method of fetching website data dynamically without switching pages.
+The first is an XML HTTP Request (XHR), which is a method of fetching website data dynamically.
 Below is a very simple example of a VBA script to download the famous google logo image as a png and store it in the users home directory in a normally hidden folder, call AppData.
-An attack could easily replace the image url here in this example with a malicious executable.
+An attacker could easily replace the image url here in this example with a malicious executable.

 ```
 Sub Download_File_XHR()